 PPARγ is one of the three PPAR (peroxisome proliferator-activated receptor) genes in humans.
 The other two PPARs are PPARα and PPARδ.
 PPARγ is mainly responsible for converting excess energy into stored fat.
 PPARα is mainly responsible for burning fat storage to provide energy when it is necessary, and PPARδ promotes fat synthesis in the liver while at the same time promoting fat burning in muscle tissue.

 The function of PPARγ is directly tied to the development of T2DM.
 The majority of people (83-98%) inherited the original form of the PPARγ gene (aka the thrifty gene) which has become a risk variant as a result of excessive calorie (energy) intake in today’s environment.
 The constant and efficient conversion of excess energy into fat by this thrifty gene increases the release of free fatty acids into tissues which are the primary culprit for insulin resistance.
 This is why many insulin-sensitizing drugs specifically target PPARγ.

 Fortunately, you can reduce your risk for T2DM with the following dietary choices:

 - Avoid overeating so your thrifty gene does not have to produce excess stored fat.
-The GB HealthWatch Diet and Nutrition Evaluator can assess your energy requirements based on your own personal profile (height, weight, lifestyle, etc.) to give you a good starting point.
+The HealthWatch 360 iPhone app or Diet and Nutrition Evaluator can assess your energy requirements based on your own personal profile (height, weight, lifestyle, etc.) to give you a good starting point.